leouchoa/cheatsheets/devops/kubernetes/eksctl_alb/deploy_alb.md

 aws iam create-policy \
     --policy-name AWSLoadBalancerControllerIAMPolicy \
     --policy-document file://iam_policy_latest.json
+# Use the following command if you already have created the policy:
+#
+# aws iam list-policies --query "Policies[?PolicyName=='AWSLoadBalancerControllerIAMPolicy'].Arn" --output text
 ```

 Using `eksctl` create a role for service account of the alb, but first